 Staff comments: Planning Commission and the Board will have to determine compliance with the Master Plan.
-It is staff's opinion that the proposal is not in compliance, but since some level of mining is required to make the site safe, staff is supporting the application since it represents the minimum required to achieve a safe site.
-If the petition is approved, a condition is suggested requiring insurance and the most technologically advanced procedures and equipment.
+Staff's recommendation for denial is based on non-compliance with the Master Plan and Zoning Regulations.
+If the petition is approved, a condition is included requiring insurance and the most technologically advanced procedures and equipment.